Tallhaven/.github/profile/README.md

 ## Hi there Welcome to Tallhaven 👋

-It is essential to have a dating app specifically for tall people because it can solve a critical problem faced by tall individuals in the dating world.
+TallHaven can solve a critical problem faced by tall individuals in the dating world.
 Height is an essential physical attribute that people consider when looking for a partner, and being tall can be both an advantage and a disadvantage.
 While some people may find tall individuals attractive, others may be intimidated or uncomfortable with a height difference.

 Traditional dating apps do not offer adequate options for tall individuals to filter and find suitable partners based on their height preferences.
 As a result, tall individuals may struggle to find compatible partners, limiting their dating options and reducing their chances of finding love.
 This can lead to feelings of frustration, loneliness, and low self-esteem.